-Core Concepts (as identified by 2011 and inform "STEMS" Vision & Change, ned by NGSS) Examples of questions or tasks used to assess understanding of core concepts Ecology Molecules and Cells Genetics Change in populations Human Physiology S - Living system interconnected, regulated. ns at all levels are interacting, and Analyze a system (cell, organism, or ecosystem) to predict a possible response to a particular change.
-Analyze a system (cell, organism, or ecosystem) to determine how abiotic and biotic components interact. х х х х is stored, transferred, t the cell, organ and Explain how information is transferred. from DNA to RNA to proteins.
+Core Concepts (as identified by 2011 and inform "STEMS" Vision & Change, Examples of questions or tasks used to assess understanding of core concepts Ecology Molecules and Cells Genetics Change in populations Human Physiology S - Living systems at all levels are interconnected, interacting, and regulated.
+Analyze a system (cell, organism, or ecosystem) to predict a possible response to a particular change.
+Analyze a system (cell, organism, or ecosystem) to determine how abiotic and biotic components interact. x x x х is stored, transferred, t the cell, organ and Explain how information is transferred. from DNA to RNA to proteins.
 Explain how information is transferred from either cell to cell, or from one generation to the next.
-Trace information flows from stimulus to response. x х x х · y of life has changed o change over time evolving).
+Trace information flows from stimulus to response. x x x х y of life has changed o change over time evolving) .
 Use the theory of natural selection to explain how certain characteristics of species likely changed over time.
-Describe the evidence for populations changing over time. х х х х Х M - Matter and transformed with and ecosystems. hin cells, organisms Trace energy in various forms as it flows through a system.
-Trace matter (C, N, or O) in various forms as it cycles through a system. х Х х rgan, or body part, s to the function of Analyze a structure (molecule, organelle, cell, organ, organ system, or organism) to predict or to describe its function.
-Analyze the relationship of the surface area-to-volume ratio of a structure (organelle, cell, organ, or organism) to its function. Х х х х х Conceptual Thi reads Examples of topics Food ste, sustainable farming, molecules in food, what can you afford to criety in traits (apple tasting), GE crops, food varieties, probiotics in food Х Х Х Х Х Corn seedlings Abiotic factors, growth/development, chlorophyll, metabolism, dominant & recessive traits, GE corn (nitrogen-fixing and drought-tolerant) Х Х Х Vaccines Vaccine testing, type ting, types of vaccines, mRNA to proteins, how vaccines stimulate immunity Х Х Х In-vitro fertilization vs. meiosis, embryo growth/development, IVF embryo selection, tes of infertility, hormone treatments before implantation Х Х Х Х
+Describe the evidence for populations changing over time. x x x x x M - Matter and d energy are hin cells, organisms Trace energy in various forms as it flows through a system.
+Trace matter (C, N, or O) in various forms as it cycles through a system. x x х rgan, or body part, s to the function of Analyze a structure (molecule, organelle, cell, organ, organ system, or organism) to predict or to describe its function.
+Analyze the relationship of the surface area-to-volume ratio of a structure (organelle, cell, organ, or organism) to its function. x x x x x Conceptual Th reads Examples of topics Food Food chains, food waste, sustainable farming, molecules in food, what can you afford to care about, spices, variety in traits (apple tasting), GE crops, food varieties, probiotics in food Х X Х X Х Corn seedlings Abiotic factors, growth/development, chlorophyll, metabolism, dominant & recessive traits, GE corn (nitrogen-fixing and drought-tolerant) Х Х х Vaccines Vaccine testing, types of vaccines, mRNA to proteins, how vaccines stimulate immunity Х Х Х In-vitro fertilization Sperm cells, mitosis vs. meiosis, embryo growth/development, IVF embryo selection, increasing rates of infertility, hormone treatments before implantation Х х Х Х